PAE/NX/SSE2 Support Requirement Guide for Windows 8

 Figure 1 CPU Incompatibility Error Message

-This support requirement check is available in the new Windows Setup and Upgrade Assistant only.
+Note This support requirement check is available in the new Windows Setup and Upgrade Assistant only.
 Windows 8 includes an alternate version of Windows Setup in the sources folder of the installation media, which does not include this check.
 Customers who try to use this alternate version of Windows Setup on a system that does not meet the PAE/NX/SSE2 support requirements encounter an error during the Setup process and roll back to the previous operating system.

 In a boot from media or a network installation such as Windows Deployment Services (WDS), no compatibility check occurs during Windows Setup.
 For these scenarios, a system without NX or SSE2 support will result in a bugcheck (that is described in the following Kernel enhancement section) when Setup tries to boot Windows.